 Taking appropriate precautions to avoid tick bites can reduce the risk of HGA, as well as other diseases transmitted by ticks.
 When you are in areas where ticks are present:

 • Wear light-colored long pants and long sleeve shirts.

-• Tuck your shirt into your pants and your pant legs into your socks or boots.
+• Tuck your shirt into your pants.

 • Apply repellents containing DEET to the skin.